 Academic Department: Biological Sciences

 Moyle, A. (2016).
 The Impacts of Small and Medium Wind Turbines on Bats.
-Doctor of Philosophy, University of Exeter.
+Doctoral Dissertation, University of Exeter.